Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_21.md

 > We can also delete `client/users/login/login.html` and `client/users/login/login.component.js` files.
 It is no longer needed!

+> **A note on package name prefixing**: It is important to note that if you include a prefix in the declaration of your package name (as seen in `21.11  Create socially-browser package`) then you should remember to include this prefix in absolute path references elsewhere.
+E.g. if package name is declared as `name: 'my-prefix:socially-browser'` then the templateUrl in the above code snippet would need to read `templateUrl: '/packages/my-prefix:socially-browser/client/auth/login/login.html'`

 ### Implement Mobile Login

 We need to take care of the login view for mobile only.
 We will add a view with two steps: